kevalshah2005/kevalshah2005/README.md

 </div>

 ### About Me
 I'm a junior studying Computer Science at the University of Texas at Dallas!
 I've programmed since 2014, when I started learning JavaScript.
 I enjoy thinking through difficult logic problems, so I feel that computer science is the perfect fit for me.
-Although my main area of interest is ML/AI and Data Science, I also like developing games and programming robots.
+In particular, I like to work with ML/AI, Data Science, game development, and robotics.

 <a href=#><img src="commitcalendar.svg"></a>